linux development logo

 Resize partition

-I enter the new value (half the disk), click Resize, click Authenticate (no password required)
+Enter the new value (half the disk), click Resize, click Authenticate (no password needed).

 New size